octokit/plugin-rest-endpoint-methods.js/docs/repos/compareCommitsWithBasehead.md

 Compares two commits against one another.
 You can compare branches in the same repository, or you can compare branches that exist in different repositories within the same repository network, including fork branches.
 For more information about how to view a repository's network, see "[Understanding connections between repositories](https://docs.github.com/repositories/viewing-activity-and-data-for-your-repository/understanding-connections-between-repositories)."

 This endpoint is equivalent to running the `git log BASE..HEAD` command, but it returns commits in a different order.
 The `git log BASE..HEAD` command returns commits in reverse chronological order, whereas the API returns commits in chronological order.

-You can pass the appropriate [media type](https://docs.github.com/rest/overview/media-types/#commits-commit-comparison-and-pull-requests) to fetch diff and patch formats.
+This endpoint supports the following custom media types.
+For more information, see "[Media types](https://docs.github.com/rest/using-the-rest-api/getting-started-with-the-rest-api#media-types)."

+- **`application/vnd.github.diff`**: Returns the diff of the commit.
+- **`application/vnd.github.patch`**: Returns the patch of the commit.
+Diffs with binary data will have no `patch` property.

 The API response includes details about the files that were changed between the two commits.
 This includes the status of the change (if a file was added, removed, modified, or renamed), and details of the change itself.
 For example, files with a `renamed` status have a `previous_filename` field showing the previous filename of the file, and files with a `modified` status have a `patch` field showing the changes made to the file.